arthurakay/Ext.ux.layout.Carousel/README.md

 You'll have to add those on your own or edit the sample apps' framework locations to run.

+You'll also have to run `sencha app build` inside each sample app in order to have the SASS from `Ext.ux.layout.Carousel` included in the generated CSS.

 ### THIS IS A TECH DEMO

 While I happen to think this custom "3D Carousel" is cool, I haven't tested it thoroughly and I make no claims that it's solid.